cloudflare/wrangler-legacy/README.md

   Additionally, you can configure different [environments](https://developers.cloudflare.com/workers/tooling/wrangler/configuration/environments).

+### 🔓 `login`

+  Authenticate Wrangler with your Cloudflare login.
+This will configure Wrangler to have access to your Workers and is the alternative to `wrangler config`.

 ### 🔧 `config`

   Configure your global Cloudflare user.
 This is an interactive command that will prompt you for your API token: